-The main drawback with having The Blue Business Plus credit card is that despite the widespread usage of Amex here in the US, it’s still not as widely accepted as a method of payment globally.
+The main drawback with having The Blue Business® Plus Credit Card from American Express is that despite the widespread usage of Amex here in the US, it’s still not as widely accepted as a method of payment globally.
 There’s also a foreign transaction fee of 2.7%, which makes this card a less economical option for those who intend to use it abroad frequently.

 The lack of welcome bonuses is another disappointment, especially since many cards in the business rewards category offer something extra for signing up.